-Glenn Muir, 57, has served on our Board since 2014 as an external director under the Israeli Companies Law.
+Glenn Muir has served on our Board since 2014 as an external director under the Israel Companies Law.
 Until May 2014, Mr. Muir served as Executive Vice President, Finance and Administration of Hologic, Inc. (NASDAQ: HOLX) since September 2000 and as Chief Financial Officer since 1992.
 Hologic is a manufacturer and supplier of premium diagnostics products, medical imaging systems and surgical products with an emphasis on serving the healthcare needs of women.
 Prior to that, Mr. Muir served as the Controller of Hologic from the time he joined in October 1988 through 1992, including during its initial public offering in 1990.
-Since 2015 Mr. Muir has been a director and member of the audit and compensation committees of Repligen Corporation (NASDAQ:RGEN), and has been a director and chairman of the audit committee of each of RainDance Technologies, Inc. since 2014 and G1 Therapeutics, Inc. since 2015.
+Mr. Muir has been a director of Repligen Corporation (NASDAQ:RGEN) since 2015 and chairman of its audit committee since 2016, a director and chairman of the audit committee of RainDance Technologies, Inc. from 2014 to 2017.
 Additionally, Mr. Muir served as a director of Hologic from 2001 through 2013.
 Mr. Muir holds a B.B.A. with a major in accounting from the University of Massachusetts in Amherst, an M.B.A. from the Harvard Graduate School of Business Administration and an M. Sc. in taxation from Bentley College Graduate School of Business.
 Mr. Muir is also a certified public accountant.
 We believe that Mr. Muir's extensive background in medical products manufacturing and his long-standing experience in executive and director roles in various public companies provide him the qualifications and skills to serve as a member of our Board.

-Dr. John William Poduska, 78, has served on our Board since 2014 as an external director under the Israeli Companies Law.
+Dr. John William Poduska has served on our Board since 2014 as an external director under the Israel Companies Law.
 Dr. Poduska currently serves as a director of EXA Corporation (NASDAQ: EXA), a developer and provider of simulation software systems, where he serves as chairman of the compensation committee and a member of the nominating and governance committee.
 He also serves as a director on the boards of a number of privately-held companies.
 Dr. Poduska also served as a director of Novell, Inc. until 2011 and of Anadarko Petroleum Corporation and Safeguard Scientifics, Inc. until 2009.
 Dr. Poduska was the Chairman of Advanced Visual Systems Inc., a provider of visualization software, from January 1992 to December 2001.
 From December 1989 until December 1991, Dr. Poduska was President and Chief Executive Officer of Stardent Computer Inc., a computer manufacturer.
 From December 1985 until December 1989, Dr. Poduska served as Chairman and Chief Executive Officer of Stellar Computer Inc., a computer manufacturer he founded which is the predecessor of Stardent Computer Inc. Prior to founding Stellar Computer, Inc., Dr. Poduska founded Apollo Computer Inc. and Prime Computer, Inc. Dr. Poduska holds a Sc.D. from MIT and an Honorary Doctorate of Humane Letters from Lowell University.
 We believe that Dr. Poduska's varied director experience, both in private and public companies, his expertise in computer engineering and his familiarity with developing companies equip him with the qualifications and skills to serve as a member of our Board.